Support Us Button Widget

 Forecasters predict a busy hurricane season, use our guide to stay prepared.

-Graphics by CHStoday, photo provided by Danila Popov vis Pexels
+Graphics by CHStoday, photo provided by Danila Popov via Pexels

 Table of Contents

-The 2024 hurricane season is here and we want to help you stay ready.
-This guide will update you on new evacuation zones, refresh you on preparing for a storm, and provide some resources to stay weather-aware.
+Hurricane season is here, and we want to help you stay ready.
+This guide will update you on evacuation zones, refresh you on preparing for a storm, and provide some resources to stay weather-aware.

-The Atlantic hurricane season started Saturday, June 1, and runs until Saturday, Nov.
-30, and forecasters predict this season will be a busy one.
+The Atlantic hurricane season started Sunday, June 1, and runs until Sunday, Nov.
+30. Forecasters predict this season will be busy.

 Predictions

-State leaders unveiled new hurricane evacuation zones.
-The new zones have evolved to accommodate the region’s growing population and make adjustments to avoid potential hazards.
+State leaders unveiled new hurricane evacuation zones last year to better accommodate the growing population and to avoid potential hazards.
 Factors like storm surge risk + flood susceptibility played a role in creating the new zones.

 These zones were updated to accommodate the region’s growing population.